haapaaspen/Valuva-app/frontend/README.md

-# Valuva AI Frontend - Minimal Setup
+# Valuva AI

 This is a minimal implementation of the Valuva AI chatbot with canvas graphics rendering capabilities.
-It includes:

 ## Demo